SirCryptic/Basic-Websites-Portfolio/WebVulnrabilityScanner/readme.md

 </details>

 ## How to use
 To use the tool, simply enter the URL or IP address of the target webapplication in the input field and click the "Scan" button.
-The scanner will then check for vulnerabilities in the target webapplication and display a warning message if any vulnerabilities are found.
+The scanner will then check for vulnerabilities in the target webapplication and display a results table indicating what vulnrabilities are found with `not vulnrable` or `vulnrable` if any.

 ## Requirements
 The tool requires PHP and cURL to be installed on the server in order to work properly.